-Gregory’s work has involved many years of working in a similar function via Intergroup Dialogue facilitation, equity and inclusion consulting, and leading a small sci-fiction publishing company’s community management and recruitment strategies.
-He has an expansive background as a licensed clinical social worker.
-He has served in this capacity for King County in five different hospital systems, two community health agencies, and with clients in most of the King County jails.
+Gregory’s work has involved many years of working in a similar function via Intergroup Dialogue facilitation, equity and inclusion consulting, and leading a sci-fiction publishing start-up’s community management and recruitment strategies.
+He also has an expansive background as a licensed clinical social worker.
+Gregory has served in this capacity for King County in five different hospital systems, two community health agencies, and with clients in most of the King County jails.
 Gregory earned his Masters of Social Work at the University of Washington and has an independent clinical license to practice in Washington and California .
 His Intergroup Dialogue research, facilitation, and training was gained throughout his undergraduate tenure as a Psychology student at the University of Michigan and graduate studies at the University of Washington.

 In his spare time, Gregory is an avid science fiction fan (almost all mediums of expression for the genre).
-He prefers biking over walking, and boxes on a near daily basis.
-He has started two businesses recently (details coming soon), and likes to plan big family trips since all of of his people live in Detroit or cities east of it.
+He prefers biking over walking, and (pre-Covid) boxes on a near daily basis.
+He has started two businesses recently (consulting and therapy practice), and likes to plan big family trips since all of his people live in Detroit or cities east of it.

 You can find Gregory in Linkedin, biking around town, shadow boxing, or engaging with other excited and dedicated Brainerd Fellows at SVP meetings.